callumbwhyte/super-value-converters/README.md

 Where a picker that returns multiple items _(such as [MNTP](https://our.umbraco.com/documentation/Getting-Started/Backoffice/Property-Editors/Built-in-Property-Editors/Multinode-Treepicker2) or [Nested Content](https://our.umbraco.com/documentation/Getting-Started/Backoffice/Property-Editors/Built-in-Property-Editors/Nested-Content))_ has been configured to only allow a single item to be selected _(via it's "maxItems" setting)_, the returned value will now be a single `IPublishedContent` rather than `IEnumerable<IPublishedContent>`.

-Even better - it works seamlessly with [Models Builder](https://our.umbraco.com/documentation/Reference/Templating/Modelsbuilder/) _(if you're using it)_ to return the correct model types from pickers rather than `IPublishedContent`.
-If a picker has been configured to only allow items of a specific doctype, the returned value's type will be already cast to the relevant model.

 Supported value converters will no longer return `null` if no value has been picked - an empty collection will be returned instead, preventing the need for null checks.

 Currently the following datatypes are supported: